Rephonic

 Recent interactions between the hosts and their guests.

-Q: How did that make you feel?
+Q: How did you prepare for the dinner?

 Audience Metrics